gaiobr/pa-analysis/README.md

 Scripts

-verifyDifferenceBetweenLangLists.R
+verifyDifferenceBetweenLangLists.R (Only for tests)

   Verifica no conjunto de dados se a ID Wikidata de cada Área Protegida se repete para cada idioma.
 Caso não, lista o conjunto de APs que não se repetem

+getWikiLangviewsData.R

+  Get CSV Files with PageViews from Wikipedia

+listTotalLanguages.R (Only for tests)

+  Read all CSV Files from English Wikipages and get all languages

+getWikiPageCreation.R

+  Get date of page creation for each wikipage (English and Portuguese)